Updated Definition of Zero Waste

 One of the primary goals of organizing the Zero Waste International Alliance in 2002 was to establish standards to guide the development of Zero Waste in the world.
-The Planning Group of the Zero Waste International Alliance adopted the first peer-reviewed internationally accepted definition of Zero Waste on November 29, 2004.
-A revised definition adopted by the Zero Waste International Alliance on August 12, 2009 is posted below.
-This is intended to assist businesses and communities in defining their own goals for Zero Waste.
+The Planning Group of the Zero Waste International Alliance adopted the first peer-reviewed internationally accepted definition on November 29, 2004.
+The revised definition adopted by the Zero Waste International Alliance on August 12, 2009 is posted below.

 “Zero Waste is a goal that is ethical, economical, efficient and visionary, to guide people in changing their lifestyles and practices to emulate sustainable natural cycles, where all discarded materials are designed to become resources for others to use.